cytolytic32/CytoBot/README.md

 Also, missing proper credit for blacklistusers taken from TheRealPhoenixBot (will add it later, this note says unless it is done)

 Any other authorship/credits can be seen through the commits.

-Should any be missing kindly let us know at [One Punch Support](https://t.me/OnePunchSupport) or simply submit a pull request on the readme.